© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/water-quality-information-at-swimming-beaches-and-lakes-eu-regulations/water-quality-information-at-swimming-beaches-and-lakes

-- where the Environment Agency expects a large number of people to bathe in the water
+- where the Secretary of State has designated a site because a large number of people bathe there

 - where the Environment Agency tests the water every year